Azure-Samples/ms-identity-javascript-tutorial/1-Authentication/1-2-sign-in-b2c/README.md

 or download and extract the repository .zip file.

-> :warning: Given that the name of the sample is quite long, and so are the names of the referenced packages, you might want to clone it in a folder close to the root of your hard drive, to avoid maximum file path length limitations on Windows.
+> :warning: To avoid path length limitations on Windows, we recommend cloning into a directory near the root of your drive.

 ### Step 2: Install project dependencies